On first order amenability: Amenability implies -compactness: the case of definable measures

-(ii) It is well-known that $E$ is equivalent to a conjunction of equivalence relations each of which is defined by a countable collection of formulas over $\emptyset$ and is also bounded.
+(ii) By \cite[Theorem 4.15, Corollary 1.5]{LaPi} and Remark \ref{remark: from 4.18 of LaPi}, without loss of generality $E$ lives on finite tuples.
+It is well-known that $E$ is equivalent to a conjunction of equivalence relations each of which is defined by a countable collection of formulas over $\emptyset$ and is also bounded (see \cite[Lemma 3.1.3]{Wag}).
 So we may assume that $E$ is defined by a countable collection of formulas.
 Then $\C/E$ is a compact space, metrizable via an $\aut(\C)$-invariant metric $d$ (see \cite[Section 3, p.
 237]{KrNe}).
 Define $d_E(\bar x, \bar y):= d(\bar x/E, \bar y/E)$.
 This is clearly a CL-formula, and we see that each $\bar a/E$ is interdefinable with the code of $d_E(\bar x, \bar a)$. \end{proof}